Joachim Mossige

 Collaborators

 Dag K. Dysthe (Dept. Physics) oversees the experimental investigation, and Xian Hu helps out with 3D rendering.
 To explain the dynamics of collective cell migration, Dr. Richard Ho from Luiza Angheluta-Bauer's group conducts complementary simulations.
 Postdocs Sergei Ponomartcev and Nathalia Smirnova from Hybrid Technology Hub SFF provide stained gastruloid samples.
-Steven Ray Haakon Wilson at the Chemistry Department contributes with mass spectrometry measurements.
+Steven Ray Haakon Wilson at the Chemistry Department contributes with important mass spectrometry measurements.
 Joachim reports to the center director at RITMO SFF Alexander Refsum Jensenius

 Funding